The Remote Work Mega Guide: Everything You Need to Know About Working From Home in the Age of COVID-19

 Help!
 How do I work from home with kids?

-You can also take a look at author and speaker Andrea Owen’s tips on working from home with kids in her Facebook post.
+You can also take a look at author and speaker Andrea Owen’s tips on working from home while being responsible for childcare in her Facebook post.

 More Resources on Working from Home with Kids